A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

 \subsubsection{Existing Methods}

-In order to show the potential of the proposed HCRF-AM method for the GHIC task, it is compared with four existing methods of AMs, including Squeeze-and-Excitation Networks (SENet)~\cite{hu2018squeeze}, Convolutional Block Attention Module (CBAM)~\cite{woo2018cbam}, Non-local neural networks (Non-local)~\cite{wang2018non} and Global Context Network (GCNet)~\cite{cao2019gcnet}.
+Aiming to demonstrate the capabilities of our HCRF-AM model in GHIC tasks, we compared it with the recent DL network ViT~\cite{dosovitskiy2020AIIWW} and four latest AMs methods, including Squeeze-and-Excitation Networks (SENet)~\cite{hu2018squeeze}, Convolutional Block Attention Module (CBAM)~\cite{woo2018cbam}, Non-local neural networks (Non-local)~\cite{wang2018non} and Global Context Network (GCNet)~\cite{cao2019gcnet}.
 VGG-16 has a great number of parameters and it is hard to converse especially when integrated with other blocks~\cite{simonyan2014very}\cite{ioffe2015batch}.
-Based on the experiment constructed, we also find that it is tricky to facilitate the training of VGG-16 from scratch.
+Based on the experiment constructed, we also find that training VGG-16 from scratch is a tricky problem.
 Meanwhile, the AMs nowadays have been extensively applied to Resnet and it is popular with the researchers~\cite{hammad2020resnet}\cite{roy2020attention}.
 Therefore, we combine these existing attention methods with Resnet in our contrast experiment in most cases.
-The experimental settings of these existing methods are briefly introduced as follows: (1) SE blocks are integrated into a simple CNN with convolution kernel of $32\times 32, 64\times 64, 128\times 128, 256\times 256$ pixels.
-(2) CBAM is incorporated into Resnet v2 with 11 layers.
-(3) Nonlocal is applied to all residual blocks in Resnet with 34 layers.
-(4) GC blocks are integrated to Resnet v1 with 14 layers.
-They are all trained on the dataset in Table~\ref{tab:data4} and the input data size is $256\times 256$ pixels.
+The following briefly introduces the main experimental parameters of these methods: (1) The original network of ViT is applied in this experiment.
+(2) SE blocks are integrated into a simple CNN with convolution kernel of $32\times 32, 64\times 64, 128\times 128, 256\times 256$ pixels.
+(3) CBAM is incorporated into Resnet v2 with 11 layers.
+(4) Nonlocal is applied to all residual blocks in Resnet with 34 layers.
+(5) GC blocks are integrated to Resnet v1 with 14 layers.
+They are all trained using the image data in Table~\ref{tab:data4} in the same way as when training our HCRF-AM model, and the input data size is $256\times 256$ pixels.